 Dickinson is remote for the fall.
 Prospective students may contact our admissions office and schedule a visit.
 Campus buildings are closed.
 Face coverings are required on campus.

-Kaufman Building Room 170
+Kaufman Hall Room 170

 Sharon Kingston is a clinical community psychologist.
 Her research interests include neighborhood effects on individual and family well-being with particular emphasis on identifying aspects of successful parenting in high-risk urban neighborhoods, prevention and health promotion in low-income communities and factors related to early initiation of substance use among children and adolescents.

 PSYC 375 Rsch Methods in Comm Psyc